Live Updates arrow

 Our plans

-We’re building new pipelines and pumping stations to connect our water supply works at Otterbourne, Testwood and Andover in Hampshire.
+Part of our Water for Life – Hampshire programme, the new pipelines and pumping stations will connect our water supply works at Otterbourne, Testwood, and Andover and move water between them.

 Frequently Asked Questions